mmemim/SynthV-FrenchDictionary/README.md

 If you just want to install the dictionary without contributing, you won't need a Github account or to understand how to use Git.
 Just follow the two steps below :

--  First, download the [CHN2FRA.json](#) or [ENG2FRA.json](#) file by clicking on the filename and then click on the download icon in the upper left corner of the file browser, as shown in the image below.
+-  First, download the [CHN2FRA.json](#), [ENG2FRA.json](#), [JPN2FRA.json](#) or [ANY2FRA.json](#) file by clicking on the filename and then click on the download icon in the upper left corner of the file browser, as shown in the image below.

 ///

 [Video tutorial on how to install dictionaries on Windows](https://www.youtube.com/watch?v=LI8hWO2PJGU)

 -  Open SynthV and load the voice you want to use with the dictionary you downloaded.
-In the `Dictionary`panel, click on `New...` and then name the dictionary with the same name as the .json file (either `CHN2FRA` or `ENG2FRA`).
+In the `Dictionary`panel, click on `New...` and then name the dictionary with the same name as the .json file (`CHN2FRA`, `ENG2FRA`, `JPN2FRA` or `ANY2FRA`).
 Make sure the language and phonemes match with your dictionary.
+The `ANY2FRA` dictionary can be used with any language or phonemes.

 ![CreateDictionary](https://i.imgur.com/XwpXmlU.png)